Jharkhand Latest News And Updates

 Legislative Assembly of Jharkhand

 Jharkhand has a unicameral state legislature that means there is only one house which is the Jharkhand Legislative Assembly or The Jharkhand Vidhan Sabha.
-Ranchi is the seat fo Vidhan Sabha in Jharmkhand that is the state capital.
-There are 81 members in the assembly which are directly elected from their respective constituencies.
-Presently, the Speaker of the house is Mr C.P.
-Singh and the leader of the House is Mr. Arjun Munda.
+Ranchi is the state capital.
+There are 81 members in the assembly who are directly elected from their respective constituencies, and one nominated.

 List of Chief Ministers of Jharkhand

-The Jharkhand state was created in 2000.
 Babulal Marandi was the first elected Chief Minister of the state, who assumed office on 15 November 2000.
-The incumbent CM is Hemant Soren, who assumed office on 13 July 2013.
+The incumbent CM is Raghubar Das, who assumed office on December 28, 2014.
 The complete list of Chief Ministers of Jharkhand is given below:

 |Sl.
 No.||Chief Ministers of Jharkhand||From||To||Party|